Heatmap¶

 Basic example.
 Let us first create a basic heatmap chart showing a square distribution.

-The following example shows how only the charts["data"] attribute is required to draw the heatmap chart.
+The following example shows how only the data argument is required to draw the heatmap chart.

 _ = Heatmap(